muhammadzaid31/HotelMS/README.md

 FCB HotelMS is hotel management system that makes the daily operations of a hotel easier and makes storing the hotel data more efficient.

 # Description
 The FCB HotelMS will mainly be used by 4 types of users.
 The Guests, Receptionists, Managers, and Admins.
-The guest can browse thorugh the different types of rooms inthe hotel.
+The guest can browse thorugh the different types of rooms in the hotel.
 The receptionist can create bookings , delete bookings, view all the booking details and to create new guest profiles.
 The admin can create, view all, update, delete managers,receptionists accounts and rooms from the database.
+The Manager can

 # Installation
-Install the latest version of visual studio and Xampp on windows OS.
+Install the latest version of Visual Studio and Xampp on your device.
+This application runs only on Windows Operating System.
 Clone the repository in visual studio.
-Start a MySql server on xampp.
-Download the SQL file in the repository.
-Open myPHPAdmin and import the SQL file there and run the program on visual studio.
-Make sure visual studio has MySql.Data package installed from NuGet Packet Manager.
+Start a MySql and Apache server on Xampp.
+Download the SQL file in the repository from the folder "Database".
+Open myPHPAdmin and import the SQL file there.
+Go to the Admin, Receptionists, Managers, and Guests table and edit each row and add images in the profile picture column of each mentioned table.
+The images can be found in the "pictures" folder.
+Each Image File is named after the name of the Guest, Receptionist, Manager and Admin.
+Run the program on visual studio.
+Make sure visual studio has MySql.Data And NUnit.Framework package installed from NuGet Packet Manager.

 # Support
 Feel free to reach out on email on muhammadzaid312003@gmail.com if you have an queries regarding the application or its installation.